Research project

 UK Global Challenges Research Fund

-By combining an understanding of the changes to the physical environment and the way in which refugees access and use local landscapes, the project addresses an existing lack of research on the interrelationship between forced migrants’ use of natural resources, environmental degradation and livelihood sustainability, particularly in rural contexts.
-Specifically, it aims to produce a more situated understanding of local community livelihoods and challenges at individual and household levels, whilst drawing attention to broader political-economic contexts that structure and influence human-environment relations.
+By combining an understanding of changes to the physical environment, and the way in which refugees and local people access and use local landscapes, the project produced a situated understanding of local community livelihoods and challenges at individual and household levels, whilst drawing attention to broader political–economic contexts that structure and influence human–environment relations.

 Earth Observation technology